MrPrimate/ddb-proxy/README.md

 It _must_ be proxied behind a service providing an SSL/TLS encryption if you are not running on your local machine.
 I would recommend [Caddy](https://caddyserver.com/).

-In the web browsers developer console run the following commands:
+In Foundry's developer console or the web browser's developer console (F12) run the following commands:

 ```javascript
 game.settings.set("ddb-importer", "custom-proxy", true);